 Anatomy Of A Successful GivingTuesday Email

-Let’s take a look at each kind of email and what it is, who receives it, and how it works in your campaign.
+Let’s take a look at each kind of GivingTuesday email and what it is, who receives it, and how it works in your campaign game plan.

 Informational Emails: Spread The Word

-If you build a campaign in the forest, and nobody is there to see it, do you raise money?
+If you launch a campaign in the forest and no one knows it’s there… do you raise any money?
 This is not a Zen koan, this is a very easy question, and the answer is “no.”

 Send emails about #GivingTuesday